M-jerez/any-generator/README.md

 ## Scaffolding Generation Process

-1. A file-tree is generated using only the files that mathc the `files` pattern.
+1. A file-tree is generated using only the files that match `src` + `files` pattern.
 The `src` directory is used as root of the file-tree.
-2. All file names that match the `transform_names` pattern are renamed using the `<new_name>` argument from the anygen command.
+2. Applies all the possible transformations to file paths.
-3. Check the resulting file names so dont conflict wiht existing files, if a file already exists the command is aborted.
+3. Check the resulting file-tree with teh existing file-tree so there are no conflicts with existing files, if a file already exists the command is aborted.
-4. All files are parsed and the strings that match the `transform_names` pattern are replaced using the `<new_name>` argument from the anygen command.
-5. Execute all extra transforms especified in the `transforms` object.
+Use the `-force` parameter in the command line to force overwrite existing files.
+4. Applies all the possible transformations to files content.
 6. All new files are moved to the `dest` directory.
+7. If there is an error during the execution, the process is aborted an no files get ever generated.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;